Alinubu/SplinterlandsRObot/README.md

 ## Setup guide
 - Download the lates version from [Release page](https://github.com/Alinubu/SplinterlandsRObot/releases)
 - Unzip the downloaded file
-- Open users.xml with your favorite text editor and fill the required user data
+- Open users_example.xml with your favorite text editor and fill the required user data and save it as users.xml
-- Open config.xml with your favorite text editor and adjust the settings to your needs
+- Open config_example.xml with your favorite text editor and adjust the settings to your needs and save it as config.xml
-- Linux Only!
+- Linux/Mac Only!
 Run ****sudo chmod +x SplinterlandsRObot**** before starting the bot
 - Run the SplinterlandsRObot file

 ## Config settings